opstrace/opstrace/docs/references/cli.md

     ta-create-keypair   Tenant authentication: create a new RSA key pair. ta-create-token     Tenant authentication: create a tenant API authentication token signed with a custom private key.
                         Write token to stdout.
-    ta-pubkeys-add      Tenant authentication: add public key to a running Opstrace cluster so that it accepts tokens signed with the corresponding private key.
+    ta-pubkeys-add      Tenant authentication: add public key to a running Opstrace instance so that it accepts tokens signed with the corresponding private key.
-    ta-pubkeys-list     Tenant authentication: list public keys for a running Opstrace cluster, i.e. the set of trust anchors for signed authentication tokens.
+    ta-pubkeys-list     Tenant authentication: list public keys for a running Opstrace instance, i.e. the set of trust anchors for signed authentication tokens.
     ta-pubkeys-remove   Tenant authentication: remove a specific public key from the set of trust anchors, i.e. do not accept corresponding authentication tokens anymore.